Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Turning to slide 11, excluding CenturyLink acquisition-related expenses, adjusted EBITDA was $725 million for the first quarter 2017 compared to $710 million in the first quarter 2016.
 CenturyLink acquisition-related expenses incurred in the first quarter 2017 totaled $20 million, of which $18 million were non-cash and $2 million were cash expenses.

 Adjusted EBITDA margin was 35.4% in the first quarter of 2017, excluding acquisition-related expenses.
-This compares to 34.6% in the first quarter of 2016.
+This compares to 34.6% in the first quarter 2016.

-For the first quarter of 2017, capital expenditures were $368 million, which were higher than average, due to capital spent on fiber builds along with success-based capital from customer orders.
+For the first quarter 2017, capital expenditures were $368 million, which were higher than average, due to capital spent on fiber builds along with success-based capital from customer orders.
 During the first quarter, Level 3 refinanced approximately $4.6 billion of senior secured term loans, lowering our spread over LIBOR by 64 basis points.
 As a result, the company recognized a loss before taxes of $44 million or $0.08 in basic earnings per share on the extinguishment and modification of debt after taxes.

-The company generated free cash flow of $173 million in the first quarter, which excludes cash-related – acquisition-related expenses of $2 million.
+The company generated free cash flow $173 million in the first quarter, which excludes cash-related acquisition-related expenses of $2 million.
 This compares to $213 million from the year-ago quarter.
 If you look at our outlook for cash interest expense of $520 million for the full-year 2017, the expected average per quarter is about $130 million.
 This quarter, given the refinancing of our term loan and acceleration of interest payments in the quarter, our cash interest paid was $153 million.

-Similarly, our capital expenditures averaged $334 million per quarter in 2016, and as I mentioned earlier, were $368 million in the first quarter of 2017.
-We continue to make progress in reducing our net debt to adjusted EBITDA ratio, exiting the quarter at 3.1 times, which excludes acquisition-related expenses and compares to 3.7 times in the first quarter of 2016.
+Similarly, our capital expenditures averaged $334 million per quarter in 2016, and as I mentioned earlier, were $368 million in the first quarter 2017.
+We continue to make progress in reducing our net debt to adjusted EBITDA ratio, exiting the quarter at 3.1 times, which excludes acquisition-related expenses and compares to 3.7 times in the first quarter 2016.
 We're getting close to the low end of our target leverage range of 3 to 4 times.

 In the first quarter of 2017, we generated net income of $95 million and basic earnings per share of $0.26.
 While the effective income tax rate in the first quarter was 43%, we expect our tax rate to be lower in subsequent quarters, and overall, we continue to expect our GAAP income tax rate to average about 38% for the full-year 2017.

-Turning to our business outlook for 2017 on slide 12, as mentioned in our earnings releases and as I highlighted earlier, we are reaffirming our 2017 financial outlook for full-year adjusted EBITDA of $2.94 billion to $3 billion and free cash flow of $1.1 billion to $1.16 billion.
-Notwithstanding the higher-than-normal CapEx in the quarter, our full-year outlook for capital expenditures remains unchanged at 16% of total revenue.
+Turning to our business outlook for 2017 on slide 12, as mentioned in our earnings release and as I highlighted earlier, we are reaffirming our 2017 financial outlook for full-year adjusted EBITDA of $2.94 billion to $3 billion and free cash flow of $1.1 billion to $1.16 billion.
+Notwithstanding the higher than normal CapEx in the quarter, our full-year outlook for capital expenditures remains unchanged at 16% of total revenue.

 In summary, we are off to a good start to the year and we remain confident in our ability to deliver on our financial objectives for 2017.